selabs-ur1/VV-ESIR-TP1/answers.md

 ## 4.1.
 Should WebAssembly implementations not be tested?

 A formal specification is useful in order to get the same behaviour on different operating systems, architectures and web browsers.
-It is also useful for each language in order to follow the specific guidelines.
+It is also useful for each language in order to follow the same specific guidelines.

 So the implementation has to be tested, otherwise the program won't run exactly the same.
-Moreover, WASM isn't meant to be platform-specific, so testing is necessary in order to get the same output.
+Moreover, WASM isn't meant to be platform-specific, so testing is necessary in order to get the same output on each platform.

 # 5. Mechanized specification of the language using Isabelle